NickMaev/react-core-boilerplate/README.md

 * Added `hosting.json` which contains hosting settings and will be used in the production build.
 * Added `bind-decorator` package and examples with it.
 * Speeded up of WebPack bundle building.
 * Updated domain-wait package.
-This update allows you to prevent calling for isomorphic fetch requests twice (in server prerender and after it - on client side).
+This update allows you to prevent calling for isomorphic fetch requests twice (in server prerender and after it - on client-side).
 * Updated redux-thunk package.
-* Added new React components to prevent a headake when you build web applications: `ModalComponent`, `Input`, `MultiSelect`, `Form`.
-This components are used in examples.
+* Added new React components to prevent a headache when you build web applications: `ModalComponent`, `Input`, `MultiSelect`, `Form`.
+These components are used in examples.
 ##### v.
 1.4.5 (2018-11-02)
-* Added new feature allows web application to share browser's cookie with NodeServices.
+* Added new feature allows a web application to share browser's cookie with NodeServices.
 Now SSR generates HTML code for authenticated users and makes authenticated isomorphic requests.
 * Added method `sendFormData` to the `ServiceBase.ts` which allows you to upload files to the server.
 ##### v.
 1.3.5 (2018-10-26)
 * Updated NPM packages: `react`, `redux`, `react-router`.